patrick-kidger/patdb/README.md

 <details>
 <summary>How does <code>patdb</code> differ from <code>pdb</code>/... etc?</summary>

-##### `pdb`/`pdb++`?
+##### `pdb`/`pdb++`/`ipdb`?

-We offer syntax highlighting; nested exceptions; interacting with hidden frames; a hybrid TUI/REPL interface rather than pure-REPL.
+We handle nested exceptions; scrolling through the stack; syntax highlighting; interacting with hidden frames; etc etc. (`ipdb` does offer a couple of those last ones as well.)

-##### `ipdb`?

-Same as for `pdb`, except that `ipdb` does support syntax highlighting and hidden frames.
+`patdb` largely aims to supersede these debuggers.

 ##### `pudb`?

-`pudb` offers a "graphical" interface, displaying information about variables / exceptions / code / etc. in multiple panes.
-In contrast we go for a more traditional REPL-like interface.

-This is a bit of a philosophical choice -- personally I prefer REPLs, as this keeps a history of all the things I've ever done, which I can go back and check if required.
+We handle nested exceptions.
+The main difference, though, is that `pudb` offers a "graphical" interface, displaying information about variables / exceptions / code / etc. in multiple panes.
+This is a bit of a philosophical choice -- personally I prefer REPL-like interfaces, as these keep a history of all the things I've ever done, which I can go back and check if required.
 I find this particularly valuable when debugging!
 But others may prefer the graphical interface of `pudb`.

-Other than that, we also handle nested exceptions, and offer an easier way to open post-mortem.
 </details>

 ## Advanced usage